SFDO-Community/OmbudsmanCloudCare/README.md

+[insert image here]

     "Do what you can, with what you have, where you are."
 ~Theodore Roosevelt

 Navy Command Ombudsman serve on the frontlines supporting families of deployed Sailors and serving as a liaison to military units These volunteers are some of our nation's unsung heroes, and strive valiantly, 24/7, to assist family members of deployed Sailors experiencing hardship on the homefront.